-When will my coverage start?
+When will my insurance start?

 • The first day of the month following the birth, adoption, or placement in your foster care of a child, or